apedreira/JS-PSscripts/README.md

 # JS-PSscripts
-A set of JS scripts for Photosop
+A set of JS scripts for Photoshop